DeFiCh/defichain.com/content/white-paper.en.md

 ### Governance

-The DeFi Foundation is responsible for issuance of tokens and is governed by an independent board.
+The DeFiChain Foundation is responsible for issuance of tokens and is governed by an independent board.
 This board will be governed by the DeFi masternodes voting on its members and also by giving directives on key decisions.

-The DeFi Foundation awards tokens to users and groups to speed up adoption (see the section on initial token distribution and marketing).
+The DeFiChain Foundation awards tokens to users and groups to speed up adoption (see the section on initial token distribution and marketing).
 The Foundation is tasked with boosting the ecosystem, bringing in ecosystem partners, directing the development of the tools for ecosystem partners, and other activities to increase the number of ecosystem partners.

 ![Governance](/img/white-paper/governance.png)